 A rosary with a Remembrance Day poppy hung from a nail on the wall.
-Remembrance Day honors Canadian service members who died in combat.
+Remembrance Day honors Canadian veterans who died in combat.

 Last week, during a press conference, a reporter asked Saunders, “What does that tell you?”

-"That tells me that this was nailed inside the tunnel on the wall,” Saunders deadpanned as the room erupted with laughter.
+“That tells me that this was nailed inside the tunnel on the wall,” Saunders deadpanned as the room erupted with laughter.

 The room erupted with laughter.